AdamLauz/sawserQGPT/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
-3. Build & activate Python venv
-4. pip install flask/requirements.txt
-5. Run once model/vector_db.py to generate and save the db index
-6. Run once model/llm.py to download and save the llm
-7. Run `docker compose up --build` to build and start the service.
+3. Run `docker compose up --build` to build and start the service.

 ---